trws2/ml_practices_and_resources/README.md

-# 100 days of CUDA Learning/Coding
+# 100 days of Learning/Coding

-This repo serves as a record to track my learning of CUDA for 100 days.
+This repo serves as a record to track my learning of DL for 100 days.

+- Day 1: start learning CUDA and code add.cu

 ---